Can I Take Your Picture?

 I persist.

 The picket is the stage where each protester, knowingly or not, performs their role in a drama much larger than themselves, their individual narratives intertwining with collective despair.
-As the morning unfolds, a group of mothers and babies start vigil.
+As the morning unfolds, a group of mothers and babies starts vigil.
 Three prams are draped in Palestinian flags.
 The mothers breastfeed, knowing that in Gaza they’d be dead.

 From my camping seat, I see the world of the picket anew.
 The people keep coming: old people, babies, white, brown, black people, all races, religions, genders.
 People from the Northern Rivers, Sutherland, Homebush, Liverpool, Summer Hill, Campsie, Randwick, Surry Hills, Alexandria, Penshurst, Newcastle, Wollongong, Blue Mountains, Byron Bay, and Tamworth.
 The picket is a good news story the media doesn’t want to tell.